jarrodmillman/pose-stats/description.md

 the `R` and Python worlds in that it provides Python support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".

-**Matt Haberland** is assistant professor of the bioResource and agricultural engineering at California Polytechnic State University.
-He is the maintainer of `scipy.stats`, which provides a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.

 # Program of Work

 We will undertake scoping activity that will look closely at how to create a